mu-cai/matryoshka-mm/docs/Evaluation.md

 # Evaluation

+**Important: Please set ${matryoshka_vis_token_scale} in order to test model performance at each specific visual token scale.**
 In LLaVA-1.5, we evaluate models on a diverse set of 12 benchmarks.
 To ensure the reproducibility, we evaluate the models with greedy decoding.
 We do not evaluate using beam search to make the inference process consistent with the chat demo of real-time outputs.

 Currently, we mostly utilize the official toolkit or server for the evaluation.

 ## Evaluate on Custom Datasets

-You can evaluate LLaVA on your custom datasets by converting your dataset to LLaVA's jsonl format, and evaluate using [`model_vqa.py`](https://github.com/haotian-liu/LLaVA/blob/main/llava/eval/model_vqa.py).
+You can evaluate LLaVA on your custom datasets by converting your dataset to LLaVA's jsonl format, and evaluate using [`model_vqa.py`](https://github.com/mu-cai/matryoshka-mm/blob/main/llava/eval/model_vqa.py).

 Below we provide a general guideline for evaluating datasets with some common formats.